mackenziebowes/CanadianStartupJobs/README.md

 - **Communities** to highlight the impact of Canadian entrepreneurship.

 ## Features (Planned)
-- Search and filter jobs by province, industry, or startup stage
+- Search and filter jobs
 - Verified Canadian-owned startups only
 - Simple job posting and management dashboard for founders
 - Public API for regional innovation hubs and directories, such as university accelerators